What is target disk mode and when should I use it?

 How to set up and use target disk mode

-To get started, connect your two computers with a FireWire, Thunderbolt, or USB-C cable that supports sufficient data transfer speeds.
-Then, follow these steps:
+To get started, connect your two Mac computers with a FireWire, Thunderbolt, or USB-C cable that supports sufficient data transfer speeds.
+Then follow these steps:

-- If the computer that you'll use as a disk is off, start it up while holding down the T key and skip to step four.
-Otherwise, click the Apple () menu and choose System Preferences.
+- If the Mac that you'll use as a disk is off, start it up while holding down the T key and skip to step four.
+If it's on, click the Apple () menu and choose System Preferences.

-- You will see a message asking "Are you sure you want to restart your computer in target disk mode?"
+- A message asks "Are you sure you want to restart your computer in target disk mode?"
 Click Restart.

-- Once the computer starts up in Target Disk Mode, it will appear as a disk icon on the desktop of the other computer.
-Double-click the disk to open it and browse the files on that computer.
+- After the Mac starts up in target disk mode, it appears as a disk icon on the desktop of the other Mac.
+Double-click the disk to open it and browse its files.

 - Transfer files by dragging them to or from the disk.

-- Eject the disk by dragging its icon to the Trash (the Trash icon will change to an Eject icon when you do this).
+- Eject the disk by dragging its icon to the Trash (the Trash icon changes to an Eject icon).

-- To exit target disk mode, press and hold the power button on the computer you used as a disk.
+- To exit target disk mode, press and hold the power button on the Mac you used as a disk.
 Then disconnect the cable.

 Target disk mode on MacBook with USB-C port